Dedicated to the Success of Our Clients

 Tom Erb Jr. is the family lawyer you want in your corner.view firm awards

 The least adversarial procedure that a married couple can follow to separate is the separation agreement.
-The agreement is negotiated between the parties and includes provisions for the settlement of child custody, child support, spousal support, distribution of marital and separate property, and other issues that the parties need to resolve in order to live separate and apart.
+The agreement is negotiated between the parties and includes provisions for the settlement of child custody, child support, spousal support, distribution of marital and separate property, and other issues that the parties need to resolve in order to live separately and apart.

 Unlike a divorce or legal separation, a separation agreement does not require a court proceeding or court intervention except to enforce its terms if one of the parties does not comply.
 Enforcement of a separation agreement is a procedure similar to enforcement of any contract or written agreement.

 A legal separation is a lawsuit commenced by one of the parties to a marriage.
-Similar to a divorce proceeding, a complaint in an action for a legal separation is filed in the Medina County Domestic Relations Division.
+Similar to a divorce proceeding, a complaint in an action for a legal separation is filed in the County Domestic Relations Division.
 The complaint must state at least one of the grounds listed in section 3105.17 of the Ohio Revised Code upon which the court may grant a legal separation.
 Some of the grounds include: